nexylan/paybox-direct/README.md

 composer require symfony/dependency-injection symfony/http-kernel
 ```

-Enable the bundle on the `AppKernel` class:
+Register the bundle in the kernel of your application:

 ``` php
 // app/AppKernel.php